Karuma303/Community-Governance/README.md

 https://github.com/iota-community/treasury/blob/main/specifications/chrysalis-referendum-rfc.md

-### This is how a user can change a vote:
+### How to change a vote

-* **During commencing time:** open the voting menu and initiate a new vote as described above.
+- **During commencing time:** open the voting menu and initiate a new vote as described above.
 The old vote will be removed and the new one initiated

-* **During the holding period:** Initiating a standard transaction with tokens that are currently used to vote will remove the Indexation Data payload together with the tokens from the UTXO.
+- **During the holding period:** Initiating a standard transaction with tokens that are currently used to vote will remove the Indexation Data payload together with the tokens from the UTXO.
 The voting plugin will recognize this change with the next milestone and stop accumulating the votes for this address.
 To use a different amount of votes now, the user has to initiate a new vote as described above.

-* **During the holding period:** Users can always add tokens into the vote that are not currently used by initiating the voting process for those addresses.
+- **During the holding period:** Users can always add tokens into the vote that are not currently used by initiating the voting process for those addresses.
 The tokens will then be counted from the next milestone on and so will also reach a percentage of the total weight (starting on day 7 of 10 will create only 30% total voting power for those tokens)

-* **Changing the opinion:** A user can also change the opinion of the vote during the holding period.
+- **Changing the opinion:** A user can also change the opinion of the vote during the holding period.
-  Therefore the process can be initiated to “change opinion,” and the tokens will be sent again, but now with the opposite opinion in the Data payload.
+  Therefore, the process can be initiated to “change opinion,” and the tokens will be sent again, but now with the opposite opinion in the Data payload.
 From the next milestone on, the Votes will accumulate weight for the new opinion, but the opinion weight that has been collected until the change has happened will still count for the first opinion.
 So if a user changed the opinion exactly at “halftime” of the vote with an unchanged token amount, both opinions would accumulate exactly 50% weight and therefore result in an effective 0 - sum vote count at the end of the holding time.

-The community has started to create some first graphical layouts of how this could look in Firefly, and the designs can be found here:
+The community has started to create some first graphical layouts of how this could look in [Firefly], and the designs can be found here:

 https://drive.google.com/drive/folders/1-7aTuapYyWR7pp3PzIyCvPa_kFDbn9Ko?usp=sharing